 - ‘Blue Tower’ – a very tall cultivar, with distinct bluey-green foliage, that can grow to reach 8 feet in height.

-- ‘Dallas Blues’ – with wider leaves than most switchgrass varieties it forms in very dense clumps.
-It's also known for being particularly drought-tolerant.
+- ‘Dallas Blues’ – with wider blue leaves than most switchgrass varieties, it forms in very dense clumps.
+It's also known for being particularly drought-tolerant and producing copper color in the fall season.

 - 'Shenandoah' - this is one of the smallest switchgrass cultivars, and it only reaches around two to three feet in height.

-Cutting back the foliage heavily in late winter or early spring is recommended for encouraging healthy new growth.
+Cutting back the foliage heavily in late winter or early spring is recommended to encourage healthy new growth.

 How to Grow Switchgrass From Seed

 Although switchgrass can grow easily from seeds, it's worth noting that the seedlings often differ significantly from the original plants.
-If you want to replicate the shades and height of the plants you already have in your garden, it would be better to divide the clumps instead.
+If you want to replicate the shades and height of the plants you already have in your garden, it is better to divide the clumps instead.

 Seeds need plenty of light, moisture, and warm conditions to germinate.
 Seedlings form quickly—usually within a few weeks.